4GeeksAcademy/master-javascript-programming-exercises/exercises/065-or/README.md

 # `065` or

-In this exercise, we are going to replicate the behavior of the OR operator `||` without actually using the operator itself.
+In this exercise, we are going to replicate the behavior of the logical operator OR `||` without actually using the operator itself.
 Do you remember how it works?

 ## 📝 Instructions: